things to do in Kona

 submarine tours in Big Island

-Thanks to its translucent aquamarine waters (created by the lava rock acting as a filter of sorts), the Big Island is one of the best places in Hawaii to explore the underwater world – and if you don’t want to dive or snorkel (each of which has restrictions), there’s no better way to do it than on a submarine tour.
+Thanks to its translucent aquamarine waters, the Big Island is one of the best places in Hawaii to explore the underwater world.
+If you don’t want to dive or snorkel (each of which has restrictions), there’s no better way to do it than on a submarine tour.

 On the Hawaii Atlantis Submarine, you’ll descend more than 100 feet below the surface, right into the belly of the thriving deep-sea landscape.
 As you glide past the 25-acre coral reef and through schools of tropical fish, your captain will provide insightful commentary on all of the vibrant marine life (potentially including sharks) you see before you.